gcassel/Modular-Organizing-Terminology/terms/goal.md

-A goal is a *[status](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/status.md) which is desired* by one or more [specific](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/specific.md) [agents](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/agent.md).
+A goal is a *[status](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/status.md) (or condition) which is desired* by one or more [specific](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/specific.md) [agents](https://github.com/gcassel/Modular-Organization-Terminology/blob/master/terms/agent.md).

 **Notes:**